 In addition to gaming and gaming taxes legislation, gaming operators and activities are subject to other legislation, governing, among other things, environmental, zoning, publicity and protection of minors matters.
 For instance, as a consequence of zoning and environmental legislation, gaming operators are obliged to obtain the relevant licenses from the local authorities of the city where the activities are carried out, in addition to the gaming sector authorizations described in this section.
 On anti-money laundering and terrorism prevention, Spain approved in 2014 a piece of regulation establishing specific measures related to payment of prizes and due diligence client identity measures in gambling activities.
 This regulation implements the Act on anti-money laundering and against financing of terrorism of 2010 and applies to both traditional and online gaming.
-On May 20, 2015, the European Parliament and the Council adopted Directive (EU) 2015/849 of May 20, 2015 on the prevention of the use of the financial system for the purposes of money laundering or terrorist financing, amending Regulation (EU) No 648/2012 of the European Parliament and of the Council, and repealing Directive 2005/60/EC of the European Parliament and of the Council and Commission Directive 2006/70/EC.
+On May 20, 2015, the European Parliament and the Council adopted Directive (EU) 2015/849 of May 20, 2015 modified by Directive (EU) 2018/843 of May 30, 2018 on the prevention of the use of the financial system for the purposes of money laundering or terrorist financing, amending Regulation (EU) No 648/2012 of the European Parliament and of the Council, and repealing Directive 2005/60/EC of the European Parliament and of the Council and Commission Directive 2006/70/EC.
 Amongst others, this Directive applies to providers of gambling services.
-Member States were required to bring into force the laws, regulations and administrative provisions necessary to comply with this Directive by June 26, 2017.
+Member States were required to bring into force the laws, regulations and administrative provisions necessary to comply with this Directive 2018/843 by January 10, 2020.
 According to this Directive, the use of gambling sector services to launder the proceeds of criminal activity is of concern.
 In order to mitigate the risks relating to gambling services, it established the obligation for providers of gambling services posing higher risks to apply customer due diligence measures for single transactions amounting to €2,000 or more.
 Member States should ensure that obliged entities apply the same threshold to the collection of winnings and wagering of stakes, including by the purchase and exchange of gambling chips, or both.
-Spain has transposed this Directive into national law with the approval of the Royal Decree Law 11/2018, of August 31, 2018 on the transposition of the Directives regarding the preservation of supplementary pension rights, prevention of money laundering and entry and residence of third-country nationals, and which modifies the Act 39/2015, of October 1, 2015 of the Common Administrative Procedure of the Public Administrations.
-The Royal Decree set forth the due diligence measures to be implemented by the providers of gambling services (concerning, among others, the identification of customers and, in particular, the due diligence measures that should be applied when customers perform transactions amounting to €2,000 or more in a single operation or in several operations that seem to be related).
+Spain transposed the Directive 2015/849 into national law with the approval of the Royal Decree Law 11/2018, of August 31, 2018 on the transposition of the Directives regarding the preservation of supplementary pension rights, prevention of money laundering and entry and residence of third-country nationals, and which modifies the Act 39/2015, of October 1, 2015 of the Common Administrative Procedure of the Public Administrations.
+The Royal Decree set forth the due diligence measures to be implemented by the providers of gambling services (concerning, among others, the identification of customers and, in particular, the due diligence measures that should be applied when customers perform transactions amounting to $\notin 2,000$ or more in a single operation or in several operations that seem to be related).
+Directive 2018/843 has not been transposed yet.